Which SQL dialect does dbt use?

 select statements in the appropriate DDL or DML, it will use the correct DML for your warehouse — all of this logic is written in to dbt.

-You can find more information about the databases dbt supports in the Supported Databases docs.
+You can find more information about the databases, platforms, and query engines that dbt supports in the Supported Adapters docs.

 Want to go a little deeper on how this works?
 Consider a snippet of SQL that works on each warehouse: